Choosing the best type of duvet

 Read on for our expert tips to help you decide which to buy, the pros and cons or each, and whether an anti-allergy option could be best for you.

 If you already know the type of duvet you want, then head over to our list of the best duvet brands.

 - Pros: Affordable; machine washable; some are hypoallergenic

 - Cons: Don't last as long as more expensive duvets; filling can clump together

-Hollowfibre duvets are the most popular with our members - more than two in five choose to buy these hardwearing, affordable duvets.
+Hollowfibre duvets are the most popular with our members – more than 40% choose to buy these hard-wearing, affordable duvets.

 Hollowfibre is a synthetic material, which can be good for allergy sufferers as it is hypoallergenic.
 Unlike feather duvets, these can be machine washed regularly, so they are easy to care for.

 They can lose their tog value more quickly than natural alternatives, and therefore don’t last quite as long, although a hollowfibre duvet should still last at least five years, if cared for properly.
 Duvets with natural fillings such as feather and down, or silk, can last as long for a decade.

 - Pros: Retains heat; prevents overheating; lasts longer than synthetics if cared for properly